Migrations

 Introspection reflects what YDB actually exposes through DESCRIBE:

-• Nullability is accurate: a column reported as Optional<T> is nullable, otherwise it is NOT NULL.
+• Column nullability is accurate — a column reported as Optional<T> is nullable, otherwise NOT NULL.

-• Indexes are reported with their columns and ascending order; secondary indexes are non-unique.
-Foreign keys and check constraints are never reported because YDB does not enforce them.
+• Indexes are reported with their columns in ascending order; secondary indexes are non-unique.

-• inspectdb maps a YDB column type back to the closest Django field.
-The mapping is lossy where several Django fields share one YDB type (for example Utf8 is reported as TextField, and Double as FloatField).
+• inspectdb field-type mapping is lossy where several Django fields share one YDB type (for example Utf8 is reported as TextField, Double as FloatField).